-All detainees are given three hot meals a day.
-Vegetarian and other special diets are available.
+All detained people are given three hot meals a day.
+Vegetarian, kosher, halal, and other special diets are available.
+People may also buy additional food items at the commissary.

-Can detainees work inside the detention center?
+Can detained people work inside the detention center?

-Detainees can participate in a volunteer work program.
-All detainees that work are paid \$1/day.
+Detained people can participate in a volunteer work program.
+All detained people that work are paid \$1/day.
 There are positions in the kitchen, laundry, cleaning, barber shop, etc.

-Do detainees have access to books and other resources?
+Do detained people have access to books, computers, and other resources?

-There is a law library at the detention center, and detainees can use it up to five hours/week.
+There is a law library at the detention center, and detained people can use it up to five hours/week.
 Usage can be increased with special permission.
 There are computers, but no internet access.
 There are Lexis-Nexis CDs that are updated every six months for legal research.
+To access the library, detained people usually must sign up at least a day in advance.

-Can detainees make copies of documents?
+Can detained people make copies of documents?

-There is no copy machine available to detainees, but they can request that copies be made for them.
+There is no copy machine available to detained people, but they can request that copies be made for them by a GEO guard.

-What medical services are provided to detainees?
+What medical services are provided to detained people?

-Within 12 hours of arrival, all detainees are given a medical exam and chest x-ray.
+Within 12 hours of arrival, all detained people are given a medical exam and chest x-ray.
 All women are given a pregnancy test.

 The detention center has a pharmacy, emergency care station, and provides dental care.
-Cases are also referred through the Franciscan network of doctors.
+If a serious medical condition arises that cannot be adequately addressed at the NWDC, the patient will be taken to a local medical facility.